kirby-deprecated-plugins/kirby-headline-jump/readme.md

 *Version 0.3*

-Click to jump between Kirby Panel headline groups.
+Field which makes it possible to jump between Kirby Panel headline groups.

+*To support this project, please consider to [make a donation](https://www.paypal.me/DevoneraAB) :green_apple:*

 ## Background